Notes on branched coverings of Seifert manifolds

 : 57N10

-In a paper [1] published twelve years ago, the author gave a criterion to determine whether there is a fiber preserving branched covering between two given orientable Seifert manifolds with orientable bases, which relies on the special case when the manifolds considered are Seifert fibered solid tori.
-Here we give an explicit construction of fiber preserving branched covering of a Seifert fibered solid torus by another when their Seifert invariants satisfy certain relation.
+In a paper [2] published in 2002, the author gave a criterion to determine whether there is a fiber-preserving branched covering with given degree between two given connected, closed, orientable Seifert manifolds with orientable bases.
+There are two statements used in [2] without detailed proof: One is on the existence of fiber-preserving branched covering between two Seifert fibered solid tori when their Seifert invariants satisfy certain relation, another is on the factorability of fiber-preserving branched coverings between two closed Seifert manifolds.
+Her we'll supply some details of the proof of these two statements.